daryyyosha/Genomic-pharmacist/README.md

 ### `summary_by_sample.tsv`

-This file provides a compact summary of how many recommendation rules were matched for each patient and drug.
+This file summarizes how many recommendation rules were matched for each sample and drug.

 Columns: